Dragon Ball Xenoverse

-Dragon Ball Xenoverse (ドラゴンボールゼノバース, Doragon Bōru Zenobāsu) is an action role-playing fighting game based on the Dragon Ball franchise developed by Dimps and published by Bandai Namco Games.
+is a 2015 action role-playing fighting game developed by Dimps and published by Bandai Namco Games.
 It was released in February 2015 for PlayStation 3, PlayStation 4, Xbox 360, Xbox One, and Microsoft Windows.
+It is a spin-off of the Dragon Ball franchise.

 A sequel, Dragon Ball Xenoverse 2 was released in 2016.

 Gameplay

 The game is set almost entirely within a number of 3D areas, which are mostly modeled after notable locations in the Dragon Ball universe, accessed from the main hub – the Toki-Toki City.
 Fighters can traverse the levels free-roaming in large spaces and can fight on ground, in the air and underwater.
 The game features spoken dialogue from a majority of main characters while in battle, and characters show facial expressions when they strike an opponent or take damage.
 Although limited, the players have some freedom to explore the planet Earth as it exists in the Dragon Ball universe along with a handful of other locations, including the aforementioned Toki-Toki City.

 Xenoverse is the third Dragon Ball game to feature character creation, the first being Dragon Ball Online and the second being Dragon Ball Z: Ultimate Tenkaichi.
 Player-created character has the option of becoming an apprentice of the original Dragon Ball characters in order to learn their special moves and access specific costume items.
 With character customization, players are able to customize their character's race, gender, facial hair, body features, clothing and character's voice effects.
 There are five available playable races: Saiyans, Namekians, Earthlings, Majins and Frieza's race; all of which have race specific advantages and bonuses as well as shortcomings.

 The online multiplayer is accessed from the Toki-Toki City, which serves as a hub where players can form groups and take on cooperative, time-traveling missions.